Tbilisi Open Air: 2020–2021

-In 2020, Tbilisi Open Air was set to held through 26 June to 28 June, but due to the COVID pandemic, it was cancelled.
+In 2020, Tbilisi Open Air was set to be held from 26 June to 28 June, but due to the COVID-19 pandemic, it was cancelled.

-In 2021, TOA denied holding the concert once again.
+In 2021, TOA again declined to hold the festival.

 2019

 In 2019, TOA was held on the Lisi Wonderland field and went on for 3 days, with 4 stages operating.
-Total attendance was around 55 000.
-The festival dates coincided with 20 June Tbilisi Riots.
-In the light of those events, many statements were made from the festival promoters and artists from the festival stage.
+Total attendance was around 55,000.
+The festival dates coincided with the 20 June Tbilisi Riots.
+In light of those events, many statements were made by the festival promoters and artists from the festival stage.